walles/riff/README.md

 ... to make git show refined diffs by default.

 # TODO
+* Rakefile: Refuse to package dirty sources
+* Remove .bundler/config from git
+* Think about whether we should remove bundler binstubs from Git
+* Make sure we can:
+  * test dirty sources
+  * not package dirty sources
+  * package clean sources
 * Think about highlighting whitespace errors like Git does
 * Think about how to visualize an added line break together with some indentation on the following line.